galexrt/www.edenmal.moe/content/about/_index.md

 pswp: true
 ---

-Hello, I'm Alexander Trost aka galexrt.
+Hello, I'm Alexander aka galexrt.

+I'm the Founding Engineer of [Koor Technologies, Inc.](https://koor.tech/).
-I'm working at [Koor Technologies](https://koor.tech/) as a Founding Engineer.
-I am specialized in the areas of containers, Kubernetes and Rook.
+I am specialized in containerization, Kubernetes and storage using Rook and Ceph.
-I'm a sysadmin who uses containers, storage, automation, self-hosting, scripting, coding in Go, playing with new technologies and games.

-If you want to contact me, you can use the social media links at the bottom of the left sidebar, or use good old [email](mailto:me@galexrt.moe) to reach me.
+In my spare time, I am a system administrator and developer with a passion for gaming, self hosting and, most importantly open source.
+I'm also working on the German [Modern Gaming](https://modern-gaming.net/) Multi-Gaming community, with over 10k members, as an infrastructure administrator.

 {{< figure src="profile_picture.jpg" width="425px" title="Alexander Trost" >}}

-Checkout my homepage at [galexrt.moe](https://galexrt.moe/).
+Checkout my homepage over at [galexrt.moe](https://galexrt.moe/).

 ## This blog